-Years later, a stirring within has prompted PJ to add to that yin the Aussie yang.
-Semillon, Chardonnay and Shiraz are the grapes to paint the other half of the picture.
+Years later, in 2019 a stirring within prompted PJ to add to that yin the Aussie yang coming back to producing wines under his own label from the Hunter Valley.
+So Semillon, Chardonnay and Shiraz are the grapes to paint the other half of the picture.
 Hunter Semillon, renowned the world over for its inimitable personality, is itself an enigma.
-PJ sees it as “a complex amalgam of one thing”; a deeply compressed, initially reticent kernel of citrus that flowers into a kaleidoscope of lemon, lime, kumquat, grapefruit and more, with toast and honey eliding into the frame.
-And the Hunter Shiraz, another deceptively simple trick - a subtly complex wine that requires skill, instict and a lifetime’s experience to get right, with tannins in step with the succulence and medium-bodied flow of the wine.
-Get it right and the taste is a clear scene from PJ’s childhood: The Black Doris plums picked with his brother for this grandparent’s tree, poached by mum in nutmeg, clove and cinnnamon.
+PJ sees it as “a complex amalgam of one thing”.
+And the Hunter Shiraz, another deceptively simple trick - a subtly complex wine that requires skill, instinct and a lifetime’s experience to get right.
+Chardonnay completes the Hunter tapestry with purity and elegent finesse at it's core.

 When you move through a landscape that moves you, emotions flow without reflection.
 Like with love, it’s hard to pick apart the threads.
 It can take years of searching and striving to see all the angles that make the moment.
 And to put it back together so a stranger might savour the same?
 Even longer.
 And that is CHARTERIS.
 The joy of times and places fixed and fleeting, personal and universal.